SharedSmally/doc/cxx_mutex.md

 mutable std::shared_mutex mutex_;

-//Multiple threads/readers can read the shared object at the same time: std::shared_lock<std::shared_mutex> lock(mutex_);
+//Multiple threads/readers can read the shared object at the same time, but only one for write: std::shared_lock<std::shared_mutex> lock(mutex_);

 //Only one thread/writer can write the shared objet at the same time: